uraveragechump/cse-visualisations/README.md

     - Reparented links appear after node movement is complete

 These features make the tool particularly effective for demonstrating binary search tree operations, helping students understand both the structural and algorithmic aspects of BST manipulations.

+## Notes

+This is also an experiment in guided LLM coding, and probably isn't a stellar example of well designed/factored code.
+This README aims to be human/LLM agnostic - that is, this doc is useful for both tutors/engineers as well as LLMs who need to parse this for e.g. requirements breakdown.
+It doesn't include guidance about how best to structure a codebase, since that's not human relevant content, so that guidance exists in .cursorrules in some form.